 A quick guide of things to consider when doing market research.
 This guide can be applied to a business of any size.
 Planning prevents future frustration.

-Market Research is the collection of data from customers and competitors.
+Market research is the collection of data from customers and competitors.
 It helps to get insight and in-depth needs of the society.
 Conducting the analysis helps to know about the competitors you’re surrounded with.
 It’s vital to know what people think about your services and products.
 Understanding your market’s needs improves customer satisfaction and most importantly saves you time and money.
-You can launch a business or product without market research but you will experience much frustration.
+You can create a website or product without market research but you will experience much frustration.
 Take all feedback as valuable business data.